nishanil/Dev-Days-HOL/01 Dev-Labs/ReadMe.md

 ```
 This attribute registers the class as an implementation of the ITextToSpeech interface, which means that `DependencyService.Get<ITextToSpeech>()` can be used in the shared code to create an instance of it.

 For convinience, the `TextToSpeech` implementation for iOS and UWP have already been added to their respective projects.
 You can refer them for implementation details.
-For ios, open **MyEvents.iOS/TextToSpeech.cs** and **MyEvents.UWP/TextToSpeech.cs** for UWP.
+For iOS, open **MyEvents.iOS/TextToSpeech.cs** and **MyEvents.UWP/TextToSpeech.cs** for UWP.

 Finally, Call the platform implementations in the Shared Code using DependencyService.
 Open **MyEvents\SessionDetailViewModel** and in the **SpeakCommand** Initialization add this code.